 Pass some time, I got tired of it all and went back to the Lord with my mom’s help.
 I found the Lord once more and He gave me new purpose in life!
 A new calling to help people like me and how I was.
 He forgave all my sins and revealed the truth about my past.
 It’s hard to write this, but harder to know that there are people struggling with the same things that I went through–satanic abuse, ritual abuse and physical abuse.
 I just want those people to know that there is a way out!
 Through the darkest of times, throughout the most dreary of days, there is a Light at the end of the tunnel.
 That Light is Jesus Christ, our Lord and Savior!
 He can bring you back to life in more than one way and forgive all of your sins.

 I was not a good person at all in the past and hurt people along the way, but I lifted it up to Jesus Christ and He gave me a peace I cannot describe.
 It’s unreal that I turned my back on Him, but He still is willing to forgive me.
-Now, with my mom, her husband, and my dearly beloved fiancé, I have a better outlook on life–for Jesus saved me.
+Now, with my mom and her husband, I have a better outlook on life–for Jesus saved me.
 He can save you as well.
 No matter what you did, just turn against it and come to Jesus and He will lift you out of anything and everything.
 He is with you even in your darkest of days.
 He is with you even when you think that He’s not.
 He will always be.

 My mission now is to help people in need that went through and/or are still going through things like I did.
 That’s my calling. that Jesus called me to do.
 So when you think that He won’t want you, it’s a lie of the enemy!
 He will always want you.
 Confess your sins, for no matter what it is or what you did you can be saved from the darkness.
 If a man like me, after all I have done and been through, can be saved so can you.
 So please come to Christ because He can save you and your life.
 It’s never too late and it will never be too dark for Him to save you.
 Please, I tell you!
 He’s given me a new opportunity at life and He’s waiting to give to you as well.
 He will grant to you gifts that He has waiting for you.
 Just turn to Him and say that you give your life to Him.
 Devote your life to Him.